adrianrivadulla/FootNet/README.md

 # FootNet model

-The model can be downloaded from [here](https://drive.google.com/uc?export=download&id=18y8RhQTH3d1Nqp-CWiM415suUZxqjj-9).
-It has been developed using Tensorflow 2.3.0 on Python 3.6.9.
-Implementation of the model in Python is demonstated in FootNet_implementation.py.
+The model has been developed using Tensorflow 2.3.0 on Python 3.6.9 and can be downloaded from [here](https://drive.google.com/uc?export=download&id=18y8RhQTH3d1Nqp-CWiM415suUZxqjj-9).
+Clicking on the link will automatically start the dowload of a .zip folder containing the model as a SavedModel (Tensorflow saving format) directory (FootNetFinalModel), a data example file (Data_example.mat), an implementation example (FootNet_implementation.py) and a requirements.txt indicating the libraries and library versions needed to run the implementation example.

 # Study replication